Merino in the Mix - Properties of Merino Blended Fabrics

 When Merino Silk?

-How is silk produced?
+How is silk obtained?

 Merino + Polyester & Co

-When to use Merino with synthetic fibers?
+When Merino with Synthetic Fibers?

 Merino and other fibers

-In addition to the common Merino blends, there are also new and innovative combinations from individual manufacturers/products, e.g.:
+In addition to the common merino blends, there are also new and innovative combinations from individual manufacturers/products, e.g.:

-• Merino + Modal (SeaCell™) = wood cellulose fiber with algae additive
+• Merino + Modal (SeaCell™) = Wood cellulose fiber with algae additive

 • Merino + Linen